 When to read?

-Read when it’s a happy time to do so, when it ‘works’.
+Read when it’s a happy time, so when it ‘works’.
 Try doing it with a drink and a snack (I find the smell of fresh biscuits from the oven and hot chocolate gathers people quicker than any shout could!).
-Try doing it before bed, over breakfast, after dinner, at the park, in a rest break on a bike ride, at the beach, in the car.
+Try doing it before bed, over breakfast, after dinner, at the park, in a rest break on a bike ride, at the beach, or in the car.
 Be creative and find ways which work for your family.

 What long story could you explore with your family this summer?